-It is important to note that this option considers changes from a starting point.
+It is important to note that this option considers changes from a starting set of measures.
 If the current measures have resulted in notable differences between harvest and the RHL in recent years, then they may not be an appropriate starting point under this option and an alternative starting point may be required.